-- 9. Sex education - 9.1.
-All pupils must be taught the aspects of sex education outlined in the primary science curriculum this includes teaching about the main external parts of the human body, how it changes as it grows from birth to old age, including puberty, and the reproductive process in some plants and animals. - 9.2.
-At our school, we do teach pupils sex education beyond what is required of the science curriculum. - 9.3.
+9. Sex education

+- 9.1.
+All pupils are taught the aspects of sex education outlined in the primary science curriculum this includes teaching about the main external parts of the human body, how it changes as it grows from birth to old age, including puberty, and the reproductive process in some plants and animals. - 9.2.
+At our school, we do teach pupils sex education beyond what is required of the science curriculum.
+This includes how babies are conceived and born.
+Parents may request that their child is withdrawn from these lessons. - 9.3.
 Parents are given the opportunity to comment and advise on what should be taught through sex education for their child. - 9.4.
 The age and development of pupils is always considered when delivering sex education. - 9.5.
-Year 5
+Year 4